 Fusimana is a Catholic mission retreat center for prayer.
 There are triple rooms with bathrooms, including flush toilets, sink and showers.
 Be prepared for numerous little breakdowns.
 Use only bottled water to brush your teeth.
-Bottled drinking water will be provided.
+You can refill your water bottles from 5-gallon water jugs in the dining hall.
+Please help refill water jugs.
 Do not put any paper in the toilet.
 You'll be given plastic bags for disposal.
 Plumbing is very fragile!